blurgyy/dt/docs/config/guide/99-error-handling.md

   - `staging` is non-existent but cannot be created

 :::info
-Non-existent `basedir` will not trigger an error but only a warning that complains about not matching anything.
+Non-existent `base` will not trigger an error but only a warning that complains about not matching anything.
 :::